Broadband limits on stochastic length fluctuations from a pair of table-top interferometers

 \keywords{gravitational waves / precision measurement, link to other fundamental physics: dark matter and quantum space-time}

-The development of laser interferometry over the last decades has allowed for frequent detection of gravitational waves, revolutionising astrophysics~\cite{PhysRevX.13.041039}.
-So far, all detected gravitational-wave signals are from non-stationary (transient) events understood as signatures from the coalescence of compact astronomical objects such as black holes and neutron stars.
-However, gravitational waves are also expected from stationary sources such as rotating neutron stars (in the form of quasi-continuous waves) and from the stochastic superposition of unresolved astro-physical or cosmological sources, such as primordial black holes, cosmic string loops, and other relics possibly produced in the early universe \cite{10.1093/mnras/168.2.399,PhysRevLett.98.111101,PhysRevD.109.103538,Cruise_2012,Aggarwal_2021,Mingarelli_2019}.
-Other sources of stationary signals that can be interrogated with laser interferometry are, for example, signatures of scalar field dark matter \cite{Grote:2019uvn,Vermeulen:2021epa,Aiello:2021wlp,Gottel2024} and possible signatures of quantum gravity in the form of stochastic space-time fluctuations \cite{Hogan:2008a,Kwon:2014yea,kwon2023phenomenology,VERLINDE2021,BanksZurek2021,Verlinde2022,banks2023fluctuations,Sharmila2023}.
+The development of laser interferometry over the last decades has allowed for frequent detection of gravitational waves, revolutionizing astrophysics~\cite{PhysRevX.13.041039}.
+So far, all detected gravitational-wave signals are from non-stationary events, understood as signatures from the coalescence of compact astronomical objects such as black holes and neutron stars.
+However, gravitational waves are also expected from stationary sources such as rotating neutron stars (in the form of quasi-continuous waves) and from the stochastic superposition of unresolved astrophysical or cosmological sources, such as primordial black holes, cosmic string loops, and other relics possibly produced in the early universe \cite{10.1093/mnras/168.2.399,PhysRevLett.98.111101,PhysRevD.109.103538,Cruise_2012,Aggarwal_2021,Mingarelli_2019}.
+Other sources of stationary signals that can be interrogated with laser interferometry are, for example, signatures of scalar field dark matter \cite{Grote:2019uvn,Vermeulen:2021epa,Aiello:2021wlp,Gottel2024} and possible signatures of quantum gravity in the form of stochastic space-time fluctuations \cite{Hogan:2008a,Kwon:2014yea,Kwon_2025,VERLINDE2021,BanksZurek2021,Verlinde2022,banks2023fluctuations,Sharmila2023, PhysRevD.109.123505}.

-A powerful technique to search for stationary stochastic signals that manifest as length fluctuations is to facilitate cross-correlation between two laser interferometers that share the scientific target signal but are commissioned to be independent in their technical noises.
-The \emph{QUEST} experiment is dedicated to develop this correlated interferometry for fundamental physics and targets signals such as quantum gravity, dark matter, and high-frequency gravitational waves ~\cite{vermeulen_experiment_2021}.
-A precursor experiment at Fermilab, the \emph{Holometer}, demonstrated the feasibility of this method using 40-meter scale interferometers \cite{Chou2017}, while the \emph{QUEST} and \emph{GQuEST} \cite{vermeulen2024photoncountinginterferometrydetect} experiments are developing the technology further and probing broader frequency bands using table-top scale instruments.
+A powerful technique to search for stationary stochastic signals that manifest as length fluctuations is to facilitate cross-correlation between two laser interferometers that share the scientific target signal but are commissioned to be independent in their technical noises ~\cite{H1H22015}.
+The Quantum-Enhanced Space-Time (QUEST) experiment is dedicated to develop correlated interferometry for fundamental physics and targets signals such as quantum gravity, dark matter, and high-frequency gravitational waves ~\cite{vermeulen_experiment_2021}.
+The Holometer experiment at Fermilab, pioneered this technique and demonstrated the feasibility of the method using 40-meter scale interferometers, while the QUEST and the planned GQuEST \cite{vermeulen2024photoncountinginterferometrydetect} experiments are developing the technology further and probing broader frequency bands using table-top scale instruments.